Panagia tou Kastrou: Architecture

 It is the oldest and largest surviving Byzantine church inside the medieval town of Rhodes.

 The church of Panagia tou Kastrou is located at the eastern end of the Street of the Knights, in the Kollakio of the medieval city, near the seaport.
 The original core of the building was a cruciform inscribed with dome type; this architectural style is evident until approximately the genesis of arches.
 After the capture of Rhodes by the Knights Hospitaller, the Byzantine church was remodeled and took the form of a three-aisled Gothic basilica with a transversal aisle.

 The eastern side of the temple adjoins the sea fortification and is formed externally into a tower with rectangular ramparts.
+This tower can been viewed from the outside the walls, not far from the Arnaldo Gate.
 On the west side, above the central entrance door, a large rectangular frame is preserved, which would have housed a painted composition, that is now lost, with the subject of Virgin Mary surrounded by saints and knights.

 During the period of Ottoman Turkish rule on the island and its conversion to a mosque, a portico was built and a minaret was erected on the south side for its new function as a mosque for Islamic worship; both elements were later removed by the Italians during the restoration works.
 A fountain dating to 1881 was also added in the courtyard outside the church.

 Few traces of the church's painted decoration remain.
-A mural depicting Virgin Mary with the Child and a pair of saints is found on the north-west dome-supporting column (around the second quarter of the fourteenth century) and the figure of Saint Lucia on the southern wall, probably the work of some Western European painter (around the second half of the fourteenth century).
+A mural depicting Virgin Mary with the Child and a pair of saints is found on the north-west dome-supporting column (around the second quarter of the fourteenth century) and the figure of Saint Lucia on the southern wall, probably the work of a Western European artist (after c.
+1350).